 While a lot of children would be perfectly happy in a language class where they just listen to silly stories and sing fun songs, many adults would start panicking in a class like this because they are not learning the rules, they’re not memorizing, and they’re not “practicing.”
 They don’t feel like they’re working hard, which makes them think they’re not really learning anything.

-When students with these kinds of ideas about language learning show up in a class with a focus on comprehensible input and an avoidance of explicit grammar instruction and drilling, it can create major problems.
+When students with these kinds of ideas about language learning show up in a class with a focus on comprehensible input and meaningful communication, it can create major problems.
 Although most of my students seem to enjoy my classes and like my teaching style, I occasionally have some students who have a lot of trouble understanding why I teach the way I do.

 Additionally, I think the stakes are higher with adults than with children.
 Children who are learning a language in school are required to attend class, so even if they dislike the way the teacher teaches, they’ll continue going to class every day.
 In teaching adults, we don’t have that luxury.
 If our students don’t feel like they’re learning, they can just drop out of class and never return.
 As far as I know, I’ve never had any students who dropped out of my class for this reason.
 Usually, when I have students drop out, they tell me why they are leaving class—their work schedule changed, they are having a baby, etc.—but there are occasionally students who just disappear without a word.
 And sometimes I wonder whether it was because they felt like they weren’t getting what they needed in class.

 For all these reasons, I try to clearly explain to my students why I teach the way I do.
 Admittedly, this is a lot easier if you speak your students’ L1, which I do not.
 However, I still try to do my best to explain why I teach the way I do.